bchisholm08/mmgWrites.github.io/readme.md

   </a>
 </p>

 Hi!
 I'm Maggie, a writer and coffee shop owner.
-Here's a collection of my works, projects, and articles.
+Here's a collection of my work.

 ## What I'm Working on Now
 - [Santana Rose](link-to-story) - Description of book.